USS John Paul Jones (DDG-53): Awards

-The ship was also the first to win SWO of the year award.

 In popular culture

 The ship was featured prominently in the 2012 film Battleship.
 After the sinking of two other destroyers, including sister ship Sampson, she fought alone against the hostile alien fleet.
 She was later sunk in combat due to severe damage after being specifically targeted by the alien mothership because of the damage she had done to their fleet.

-John Paul Jones appeared in 2034: A Novel of the Next World War by Elliot Ackerman and James G. Stavridis.
-The ship is ambushed and nearly sunk by the Chinese People's Liberation Army Navy in the South China Sea.
+In written fiction, John Paul Jones appeared in 2034: A Novel of the Next World War by Elliot Ackerman and James G. Stavridis, where the ship is ambushed and nearly sunk by the Chinese People's Liberation Army Navy in the South China Sea.
 The ship also appeared in Tom Clancy's Executive Orders.